Hoppix/Yami/README.md

 # Yami

-Discord Bot for private Discord server
+Discord Bot for private Discord server.
+Made with the Discord4J-API